 - LDP Environment policies Env 1, Env 3 and Env 6.

 - LDP Housing policy Hou 7.

 - LDP Transport policies Tra 2 and Tra 3.

-- LDP Delivering the Strategy policy Del 2.

-The non-statutory 'Listed Buildings and Conservation Area' guidance is a material consideration that is relevant when considering policies Env 3 and Env 6.
+The non-statutory 'Listed Buildings and Conservation Area' guidance is a material consideration that is relevant when considering policy Env 6.

-The non-statutory Guidance for Businesses is relevant when considering policy Hou 7.
+The non-statutory 'Guidance for Businesses' is a material consideration that is relevant when considering policy Hou 7.

-Listed Buildings and Setting
+Listed Building and Setting